 You are here:

-This is a snapshot of the latest statistics on COPD in Australia.
+This snapshot provides high-level statistics on COPD in Australia.
 More detailed information can be found in Asthma in Australia 2011: with a focus chapter on chronic obstructive pulmonary disease, and in other publications from the AIHW and the Australian Centre for Airways disease Monitoring (ACAM).

 Since 1970, COPD mortality has decreased by two-thirds for males.
-The COPD mortality rate has always been lower for females than males, but the female rate increased from the mid-60s to the mid-90s, and then showed a small decrease.
+The COPD mortality rate has always been lower for females than males.
+The female rate increased from the mid-60s to the mid-90s, but has decreased since then.

 That's 1.3% of all direct expenditure on diseases.